NFive/nfive.github.io/docs/plugindev/definition.md

 ### `dependencies`

-Dependencies are specified in a simple object that maps a package name to a version range.
+Dependencies are specified in a simple object that maps a plugin name to a version range.
 The version range is a string which has one or more space-separated descriptors.

 The order dependencies appear in the list is the order they will be evaluated and loaded by the NFive, with the last loaded taking priority.